More than rhythm. A path to presence.

 Not by pushing harder, but by letting go.

-Move, breathe, and sweat to awaken the body — and clear the clutter that clouds your inner fire.
+Move, breathe, and drum to awaken the body — and clear the noise that clouds your inner fire.

 This is the beginning.
-Before stillness, we prepare.
+Before stillness, we activate.

 2